Introduction

 - Domain "services" under

-src/services/**use Supabase (server client) to query/update Postgres (e.g., petitions, teams, permissions, campaigns). - Server actions under
+src/services/**use the Supabase server client to query/update Postgres (campaigns, petitions, teams, permissions, transactions, dashboards, regions, etc.). - Server actions under

 - Domain "services" under